Roasted Vegetable Fajitas

 Hi, I’m the cookbook author, recipe developer, and food enthusiast behind Slender Kitchen.
 I am obsessed with making healthy food that is easy to prepare and absolutely delicious.
 Meal planning is my secret weapon and I hope I can make meal time easier for you with our tried and tested recipes and foolproof meal plans.
 Learn More

-On Roasted Vegetable Fajitas
+On Vegetable Fajitas (Quick and Easy!)

 user image